georgeburry/georgeburry.github.io/_posts/2018-05-14-API-data-for-analyzing-crashes.md

                    client_secret = foursquare_secret)
 ```

 We will loop through the counties and obtain the number of bars within a 5km radius (up to a maximum of 50 bars).
-If the call quota is exceeded, then the code the operation will be paused for one hour to allow it to reset.
+If the call quota is exceeded, then the operation will be paused for one hour to allow it to reset.

 ```python
 number_of_bars = {}